 Lambert and Lambert - Here you can submit your idea for a small fee and they will develop it at their cost.
 You end up with royalties.
 Of course you have to qualify according to their criteria.
 We have a self evaluation spreadsheet in our Members Only area based on their rubric if you would like to see if you have a shot.

-My Cool Inventions Radio - This is a combiniation radio show with informative presentations about invention marketing and a product submission company.
+My Cool Inventions Radio - What do you do after you have retired from making millions selling inventions on TV?
+You give back on the radio.
+This is a combiniation radio show with informative presentations about invention marketing and a product submission company.
+The hosts of this show offer all their services to the independent inventor at no charge.
+They are truly here to help you move your invention forward.
+They make their money from advertizers not from us.
 We recommend you listen to the radio show which is live on Saturdays at 4PM.
 You can also listen to past shows on line.
 To be sure, there is advertizing on the show but that is why it is free to you.
-At this point no one from ICCF has used them as a marketing outlet.
+They let you pitch your product then get social media votes for the best pitches.
+The one with the most votes at the end of the contest gets $50,000!
+They also have crowd sourcing where the pitch your product on the air with their 250,000 listeners.
+At this point no one from ICCF has used them as a marketing outlet but we should.
 If you choose to use them please be sure to read all of their agreements before signing up.
 Also let us know your experience.

 Orlando Tech - Is operated by Orange County Public Schools.
 It is a High School and Continuing Education facility.
 Some of their specialities are Audio and Video production.
 In the course of their teaching the students work on projects to produce short audio and video segments.
 They are always in need of projects for the students.
 Your marketing video is a perfect fit for them.
 They have numerous computers and audio and 3D video production software.
 They can even print real 3D mockups of your invention.
 This is a great way to get a quality marketing piece for your project at minimal cost.
 Depending on what you want the cost can be from nothing to a reasonable amount to cover expenses.
 For more information contact Allen Lynch at 407-246-7060 ex.
 4839.